Truthmedia123/newapp/README.md

 npm run deploy:production
 ```

-### Netlify CMS Deployment
+### Directus CMS Deployment
-The content management system is configured for Netlify deployment:
+The content management system is configured for Directus deployment:
-1. Set up a Netlify site connected to your repository
+1. Set up a Directus instance connected to your database
-2. Enable Identity and Git Gateway in the Netlify dashboard
-3. Access the CMS at `/admin` on your deployed site
+2. Access the CMS at `/admin` on your deployed site
-4. Refer to [NETLIFY_SETUP.md](NETLIFY_SETUP.md) for detailed instructions
+3. Configure collections and permissions as needed

 ### Custom Domain Setup
 To connect your custom domain: